rhythms06/flatiron-school/phase-1/README.md

 * Pass `event` into an event handler when you want to overwrite default handling.
 * Always follow a `fetch("[URL]")` with one or more `.then([callback function])` statements.
 The first callback function for a `GET` request should convert `response` to a usable data type or structure.
 * If you're ever unsure what data type or structure a `fetch([URL])` will return, try visiting `[URL]` in your browser.

-### Grading

-We won't use programmatic tests to determine your score.
-Instead, we'll open up your website and see if we can complete the **user stories** outlined in the challenge's instructions. <ins>You must pass all of a challenge's core deliverables in order to pass the challenge as a whole.</ins> In other words, you can't make up for a core deliverable by partially or wholly passing an advanced deliverable.

-That being said, you may have a chance of passing even if you don't quite complete every core deliverable.
-If I judge you to be near a working solution, I'll have a chat with you where I guide you through the user story or stories that didn't quite work, and you'll get a chance to show that with a little bit of extra direction and time that you do know how to get your code into shape.
-If that does the trick, you pass!

-### Format

-The exam is 90 minutes long, with about 15 minutes scheduled before and after to ensure a smooth start and end to the process.
-We'll schedule a **mock challenge** the day before to go over all exam conditions, and the days leading up to that will be filled with exam-specific review.

-You are only allowed to use your laptop.
-Do not bring any handwritten notes into the room.
-You may reference search engines like DuckDuckGo, forums like Stack Overflow, and documentation like Mozilla Developer Network.

-Proctors will be visiting desks to ensure that you:

-* **do not** reference any materials on or copied from Canvas
-* **do not** reference any tutorials or walkthroughs
-* **do not** reference any code you've written before
-* **do not** reference any notes you've written or typed before
-* **do not** use any artificial intelligence tools, like GitHub Copilot, ChatGPT, Bing, Bard, etc.

-Engaging in any of the above or related activities will constitute cheating and/or plaigirism, and will be taken seriously.
-The code challenge does not just act as a barrier between phases; <ins>it helps us determine whether or not you'll feel comfortable with the increase in difficulty that comes with entering the next phase</ins>.

-### Retaking

-If you do fail the code challenge, don't fret.
-You can attempt the exam one more time the following week, i.e. Project Week.
-Yes, this means that you'll need to study alongside contributing to a project and writing a blog article.
-However, it doesn't mean you won't find enough time to prepare for a retake.
-I'll work with you to determine how best to prepare, and how you may be able to lighten your other commitments.